okikio/native/packages/animate/README.md

 -   **Easing**: The animation curve contributes greatly to a well-crafted animation.
 The easing "out" option is usually a safe bet as animations kick off promptly, making them react to user interactions instantaneously.
 -   **Performance**: Having no animation is better than animations that stutter.
 When animating HTML elements, aim for using exclusively `transform` and `opacity` as these are the only properties browsers can animate cheaply.
 -   **Restraint**: Tone down your animations and respect user preferences.
 Animations can rapidly feel overwhelming and cause motion sickness, so it's important to keep them subtle and to attenuate them even more for users who need reduced motion, for example by using `matchMedia("(prefers-reduced-motion)")` in JavaScript.

+If there is something I missed or a mistake, please create an issue, and I'll try to get on it.